lennihein/cpu-emulator/doc/slides/notes_jan.md

         branch prediction
-    that we can perform transient execution attacks against and that we can use to understand mitigations for these attacks as we have demonstrated today, our CPU emulator reaches all of these goals
+    that we can perform transient execution attacks against and that we can use to understand mitigations for these attacks

+we demonstrated a meltdown-type attack and an associated meltdown mitigation as well as a spectre-type attack and a second mitigation against this attack

+so as we have shown today, our CPU emulator actually reaches all of these goals.

 ## Further Work